 - Coordination and Resources

-The ongoing situation regarding coronavirus has significantly impacted our research community and MRC staff, many of whom have a critical role to play in tackling this crisis.
-The nature of these impacts is evolving.
-We are identifying new issues as they emerge and providing answers and support wherever possible.
+The coronavirus pandemic has significantly impacted our research community and MRC staff, many of whom have a critical role to play in tackling this crisis.

-This page contains regularly updated information about how we are supporting our research community, how we are supporting COVID-19 research, examples of what MRC researchers are doing to address the crisis (including at our Institutes, Units and Centres), and MRC resources that may be useful to our community.
+This page contains regularly updated information about how we are supporting COVID-19 research, examples of what MRC researchers are doing to address the crisis (including at our Institutes, Units and Centres), and MRC resources that may be useful to our community.

 The UKRI Coronavirus Hub has the latest information on the vital work taking place across UKRI in response to the crisis, including how we are supporting research.

-All information about repurposing existing UKRI grants or applying for new grant funding for COVID-19 research is available here.
+All information about applying for new grant funding for COVID-19 research is available here.

 Support for new COVID-19 research projects

-- Details of new awards to support COVID-19 related research, can be found here (XLSX, 57KB).
-Applications for longer term SARS-CoV2/COVID-19 research should be submitted via our standard response-mode grant or fellowship funding schemes.
+Details of new awards to support COVID-19 related research, can be found here (XLSX, 57KB).
+Applications for SARS-CoV2/COVID-19 research should be submitted via our standard response-mode grant or fellowship funding schemes

 The MRC makes long-term investments in Institutes, Units and Centres which provide national centres of scientific expertise.
 These include groups that have been able to quickly apply their expertise to do research on SARS-CoV2 and provide advice relevant to managing the COVID-19 pandemic.